rebus-org/Rebus/README.md

     var someContainerAdapter = new AdapterForMyFavoriteIocContainer(myFavoriteIocContainer);

-to integrate with your favorite IoC container
+to integrate with your favorite IoC container, and then

 	Configure.With(someContainerAdapter)
 		.Logging(l => l.Log4Net())